aurtzy/linux-autosetup/linux-autosetup/jotter.md

     yes

+# exclusion and inclusion of defaults with packs
+packs definitely won't be used on all systems, so what can be done to exclude them?

+bringing back "extends" could be a decent idea

+this could also just not be a problem to worry about, since pack groups will probably be what will be used the most, and combining this with "other" could be annoying to deal with

+# light thinking on pack groups: any better names? interesting features to implement?

+- "exclude" specific packs feature, like yay does?
+- entry that notes what specific defaults the pack group should only show on?

 # COLOR
 https://www.geeksforgeeks.org/print-colors-python-terminal/
 interesting? plausible?
+answer is yes. yes it is. decent logging is now implemented, so color can be somewhat more easily implemented than thought before.

-# QoL ideas
+# braintyphoon ideas

  - print "last updated" config time at beginning

-- X how to combine same-based distros? using TAGS, associating a distro with others. the list of distros specified can be iterated through in order, to find entries in these other distros instead if the current one does not have an entry.
+ - X how to combine same-based distros? using TAGS, associating a distro with others. the list of distros specified can be iterated through in order,
+ - to find entries in these other distros instead if the current one does not have an entry.
  - strict config reading? if there's an entry not recognized, should it be notified to the user? probably, right?
+ - have some kind of note if user runs immediately as sudo:
+   Avoid directly running the script as root if you are not trying to use root environment variables.

 # X group handling - "groups" should be fine, but how to include in config?